WireHole-UI: The All-in-One WireGuard VPN and Ad-Blocking Solution

 ipv4_address: 10.2.0.100

-- WG_HOST= my.ddns.netChange this to the public IP of the server you use.
-If you are setting this up at home, you can use Dynamic DNS.- PASSWORD=10h30This is the password used to access the WireGuard Web UI viahttp://<IP-Address>:51821.
-Change it to improve security.
+- WG_HOST= my.ddns.netChange this to the Public IP of the server you are using.
+If installing at home, you can use Dynamic DNS.- PASSWORD=10h30This is the password used to access the WireGuard Web UI via the addresshttp://:51821.
+Please change it to optimize security.

-You can keep the other parameters unchanged if you are not familiar with Docker.
+You can keep the other parameters as they are if you are not familiar with Docker.

 After editing, save (CTRL + O) and exit (CTRL + X).

-Note: If you are using an Oracle Cloud VPS and cannot access the Internet after connecting to WireGuard, refer to this article to fix it
+Note: If you are using Oracle Cloud VPS and cannot access the Internet after connecting to WireGuard, refer to this article to fix it.

 docker-compose up -d

-Wait a few minutes for the machine to download the Docker images and set up the containers.
-After completion, you can access the following address to configure WireGuard clients.
-Log in with the password you set in the – PASSWORD section of the docker-compose.yml file
+Wait a few minutes for the machine to download the Docker image and set up the containers.
+Once completed, you can access the following address to set up your WireGuard client.
+Log in using the password you set in the ` – PASSWORD` section of the docker-compose.yml file.

-If you are setting this up on a free Oracle VPS, refer to this article for more detailed instructions
+If you are installing on Oracle's free VPS, refer to this article for more detailed instructions.

 III.
 Connecting to WireHole-UI